MikeData/databaker_docs/basics.rst

 You can roughly split every databaker extraction into four stages.
 Each stage serves a different purpose and has a few syntactic tools which will be covered in the relevant sections.

-Don't worry about understanding everything at once, the wakthrough will take us through some in-action
+Don't worry about understanding everything at once, the wakthrough will take us through the stages in-action

 1. Loading spreadsheets and tabs